MickaelRigault/skysurvey/docs/index.rst

 **and get lightcurve data**

-as you would observe them i.e., the dataset.
+As you would observe them i.e., the dataset.
 The simulated lightcurves are in dset.data, the input survey is stored in dset.survey, the input targets is stored in dset.targets.